 Formal GDPR violations do not automatically lead to damages

-With this ruling, the Federal Court of Justice confirmed the case law of the European Court of Justice, according to which the claim for damages under Art.
+In its judgment, the BGH confirmed the case law of the European Court of Justice, according to which the claim for damages under Art.
 82 GDPR does not depend on the materiality of the damage.
 This clarification strengthens the protection of data subjects against data protection violations, as even minor violations can in principle justify a claim for damages.

-However, the BGH also emphasized that proof of actual non-material damage is required.
-The data subject must be able to demonstrate that they have suffered specific negative consequences as a result of the data breach.
-A mere loss of control over personal data or the hypothetical risk of data misuse is not sufficient.
-It is also not enough if the data subjects merely have a bad feeling or vague fears.
+However, the BGH also emphasized that proof of actual immaterial damage is required.
+The Affected parties must be able to demonstrate that it has suffered specific negative consequences as a result of the data breach.
+A mere loss of control over personal data or the hypothetical risk of data misuse are not enough.
+It is also not enough for those affected to merely have a bad feeling or diffuse fears.
 Rather, they must be able to prove concrete impairments such as psychological stress, noticeable restrictions in everyday life or other objectively comprehensible effects.

-The ruling relieves companies by clarifying that formal violations of the GDPR do not automatically lead to claims for damages.
-At the same time, however, it also strengthens the protection of the rights of data subjects by emphasizing the need for clear proof of damage.
+The ruling relieves companies by clarifying that formal violations of the GDPR does not automatically lead to claims for damages.
+At the same time, however, it also strengthens the protection of the rights of those affected by emphasizing the need for clear proof of damage.
 In practice, the ruling should provide more legal certainty and prevent companies from being exposed to disproportionately high claims for trivial infringements.

 Source: Judgment of the Federal Court of Justice dated January 28, 2025 (VI ZR 109/23)